ammyjutt/FYP/README.md

 ## 📫 Contact

 Feel free to reach out to me at bsef21m013@pucit.edu.pk for any queries or collaborations.
-You can use this open-source work for personal usage or education
+You can use this open-source work for personal usage or education.